ysn2233/flink-connector-kudu/readme.md

 # Flink-connector-kudu

-Apache Flink Kudu connector which provides sink recrods of DataStream to kudu tables.
-Batch processing has not been implemented yet.
+Apache Flink Kudu connector which provides sink recrods of Dataset and DataStream to kudu tables.

 ## Usage
-This is an example which sinks JSONObject records to kudu table.
-The example class is org.nn.flink.streaming.connectors.kudu.example.KuduSinkExample;
+This is an straming example which sinks JSONObject records to kudu table.
+The example class is org.nn.flink.streaming.connectors.kudu.example.KuduSinkExample.
+Batch example can be found as org.nn.flink.streaming.connectors.kudu.example.KuduBatchOutputExample.

 ``` java